Teoscar Hernández Player Props: Mariners vs. Angels

-Teoscar Hernandez and his .350 on-base percentage over his past 10 games (67 points higher than his season-long percentage), will be in action for the Seattle Mariners versus the Los Angeles Angels and Shohei Ohtani on June 9 at 9:38 PM ET.
+The Seattle Mariners, including Teoscar Hernandez (.375 on-base percentage in past 10 games, 89 points above season-long percentage), battle starter Patrick Sandoval and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 10:07 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Padres.
+He had a hitless showing in his previous game (0-for-2) against the Angels.

 Teoscar Hernández Game Info & Props vs. the Angels